BloomTech-Labs/PR-Template/pull_request_template.md

 - [ ] I have pulled from master before submitting this PR
 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code
 - [ ] My code has been reviewed by at least one peer (the peer review to approve a PR counts.
-The review must download and test the code)
+The reviewer must download and test the code)
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings